JimKing100/NFL-Live/README.md

 ##### metrics

-- ab_metrics.csv
+- ab_metrics.csv - the stats comparing the correct predictions for the Average model vs the ARIMA model
-- arima_metrics.csv
+- arima_metrics.csv - the stats comparing the MAE for the Average model vs the ARIMA model
-- ban_metrics.csv
+- ban_metrics.csv - the combined MAE and percent correct stats for Average, ARIMA and RNN models
-- metrics.csv
+- metrics.csv - the combined MAE stats for Average, ARIMA and RNN models
-- nb_metrics.csv
+- nb_metrics.csv - the stats comparing the correct predictions for the Average model vs the RNN model
-- nn_metrics.csv
+- nn_metrics.csv - the stats comparing the MAE for the Average model vs the RNN model

 ##### raw - The starting data from manipulated excel raw data from [ArmchairAnalysis.com][2].
 The original excel data was reduced to 2019 excel data for players and teams.
 Other manipulations were done in excel including linking and aggregating the data.